Born: October 19 Primary Instrument: Vocalist

 In the words of jazz critic Ira Gitler, she “has it all, and then some … artistic, swinging, and superbly entertaining.”

-Awards:Manhattan Association of Cabarets & Clubs Award ~ Female Vocalist; Record of the Year Written In The Stars; Vocal Duo (with Eric Comstock); New York Back Stage Bistro Award ~ Female Vocalist; Outstanding Recording Written In The Stars; Outstanding Recording The Girls of Summer
+Awards:Manhattan Association of Cabarets & Clubs Award ~ Female Vocalist; Record of the Year Written In The Stars; Major Duo Artists (with Eric Comstock); New York Back Stage Bistro Award ~ Female Vocalist; Outstanding Recording Written In The Stars; Outstanding Recording The Girls of Summer

 3-Time MAC Award Winner: